gilbertw1/drop/README.md

 * Create an S3 bucket with the name of the custom domain.
 For example if I want my drops available at ```drop.mydomain.com```, then the S3 bucket I create needs to be named ```drop.mydomain.com```.

 * Enable static website hosting for the bucket.
 This can be done by selecting the bucket and checking "Enable website hosting" under the "Static Website Hosting" section in the bucket properties.
 Note that you will need at least a blank html file in the bucket to select as the required 'Index Document'.
+A simple blank index document can be created and upload using the following drop command:

+    echo "<html></html>" | drop -f index.html --filename-strategy exact -

 * Add a cname record to your DNS pointing to the static S3 website endpoint (this can be found in the "Static Website Hosting" properties section).
 In the above example, in the DNS settings for ```mydomain.com```, a cname entry for ```drop``` would be added pointing to the static S3 site.